Human trafficking in Hungary: Protection (2010)

-Prevention
+Prevention (2010)

 The Hungarian government demonstrated modest efforts to raise awareness during the reporting period.
 The government again did not conduct any general anti-trafficking awareness campaigns focused on the general public or potential victims of trafficking; however, it did allocate $15,800 for a campaign targeted at potential consumers of prostitution in order to reduce demand for commercial sex acts.
 As reported in the 2009 Report, the three-month campaign started in March 2009 and consisted of radio advertisements, posters placed in 100 gas stations throughout Hungary, and information posted on the Ministry of Justice’s website that reportedly received 4,000 download requests.
 The Hungarian government actively monitored immigration and emigration patterns for evidence of trafficking.